MHuiG/MiniValine/.github/FAQ.md

 ### 6.Try to be faster.

 The author uses a `Python` script to generate `index.json` here.
-The friends who have the ability to try it.
+The friends who have the ability can try it.

 Modify `FilePath` please.